-Camille crossed Cuba as a lowly Category 2 storm before picking up a massive head of steam in the balmy Gulf of Mexico, rapidly growing into an apocalyptic Cat.
+Camille started out as a lowly Category 2 storm before picking up a massive head of steam in the balmy Gulf of Mexico, rapidly growing into an apocalyptic Cat.
 5 and striking land near Pass Christian, Mississippi.

 The official measure of the storm surge was a bewildering 24 feet, which flattened, very literally, everything along the coast of Old’ Miss.
 Camille was far from over, and aside from leaving 15 feet of water standing over the rubble behind her, she went on to cause cataclysmic flooding in the Appalachian mountains, floods that killed over a hundred people and resulted in a death toll of 259.

 No meteorological sensors survived the passage of Camille, but her sustained winds have been estimated at 175mph.
 All told, she wrought over $9.5 billion dollars in damage (adjusted).